Transportation Security Administration, DHS.

 The hour burden associated with the initial submission of security programs is estimated by TSA to be 4 hours for each of the 152 new aircraft operator, foreign air carrier and IAC average annual regulated entites for an average annual hour burden of 606 hours.

 The hour burden associated with the security program updates is estimated by TSA to be 4 hours for each of the 4,509 aircraft operators, foreign air carriers, and IACs for an average annual hour burden of 18,036 hours.
-TSA estimates one percent of IACs (42) will file an appeal at 5 hours per appeal for an average annual hour burden of 210 hours.
+TSA estimates one percent of IACs (42) will Start Printed Page 58970file an appeal at 5 hours per appeal for an average annual hour burden of 210 hours.

 For the STA requirement, based on a 15-minute estimate for each of the average 40,003 annual responses, TSA estimates that the average annual burden will be 10,001 hours.